nufail-01/Loruki-Cloud-Hosting/README.md

 ## 🧠 Reflection

 Each project I finish increases my confidence and skill as a developer.
-Using just HTML and CSS to create professional, responsive websites proves how powerful foundational web technologies can be.
+Using just HTML and CSS — along with animations — to create professional, responsive websites proves how powerful foundational web technologies can be.
 Turning concepts into live projects is always exciting! 🔥

 ---